Legobas/rfxcom2mqtt/README.md

 ## Todo

-* Support all protocols
+* Support all protocols for transmit
-* Repeat commands
 * Name known devices

 ## Usage